ianoxley/ianoxley.github.io/_posts/2017-01-11-migrating-from-octopress-to-jekyll.md

     * `gem install jekyll`
     * `jekyll new my-site && cd $_`

-2. Copied over the contents of my Octopress `source/_posts` to Jekyll's `_posts` directory
+2. Copied my Octopress `source/_posts` directory to Jekyll's `_posts` directory

-3. Copied over any static resources to the Jekyll root folder e.g. favicons, and if you're hosting on GitHub Pages as I am, your `CNAME` file.
+3. Copied my static resources to the Jekyll root folder e.g. favicons and my `CNAME` file.

-And that was pretty much it!
+And that was it!